 - TRANSPORT: All transportation beginning at Morioka Station and ending at Aomori.
 You'll need to either: 1) arrange your own transportation to Morioka or 2) buy the JR East Tohoku Pass and we'll meet you in Tokyo!

-- LODGING: All 3.5-star lodging.
-Our lodging is based on shared twin rooms but there is an upgrade option to a single room if available.
+- LODGING: All 3-star lodging.
+Our lodging is based on shared twin rooms with ensuite bathroom, but there is an upgrade option to a single room if available.

 - BREAKFAST: Huge daily breakfast buffet